ivanleomk/Personal-Website/posts/2022Goals.md

 ## Emotional

+> Give me six hours to chop down a tree and I will spend the first four sharpening the axe

 Last year was pretty tough for me.
 I went through a rather big breakup and I did not take it well.
 I spent a lot of time dealing with significantly more anxiety and this largely affected my ability to work, think and function.

 I was fortunate enough to recieve some good counselling and have the support of my friends.
 As a result, this enabled me to bounce back a lot strong from it.